resheku/my-awesome/README.md

 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - An open-source, privacy-first, self-hosted knowledge workspace where humans and AI agents work together 开源、隐私优先、自托管的知识工作空间，让人与智能体在此协作
 - [sourcegraph/openctx](https://github.com/sourcegraph/openctx) - See contextual info about code from your dev tools, in your editor, code review, and anywhere else you read code.
 - [sqg-dev/sqg](https://github.com/sqg-dev/sqg) - Generate typesafe code from SQL queries, DuckDB, SQlite, Postgres. ⭐️ Star to support our work!
 - [stablyai/orca](https://github.com/stablyai/orca) - Orca is the ADE for working with a fleet of parallel agents.
 Run any coding agent with your own subscription.
-Available on desktop, mobile and VPS.
+Available on desktop, mobile and remote runtime.
 - [standardnotes/app](https://github.com/standardnotes/app) - Think fearlessly with end-to-end encrypted notes and files.
 For issues, visit https://standardnotes.com/forum or https://standardnotes.com/help.
 - [step-security/harden-runner](https://github.com/step-security/harden-runner) - Harden-Runner is a CI/CD security agent that works like an EDR for GitHub Actions runners.
 It monitors network egress, file integrity, and process activity on those runners, detecting threats in real-time.
 - [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is the industry standard workshop for building, documenting, and testing UI components in isolation